-- For 2019, the tax credit rate of 15 percent means the actual reduction of your taxes will be $750.
+- The non-refundable tax credit rate of 15 percent means the actual reduction of your taxes will be $750.
 If your federal taxes are less than $750, your credit will be reduced accordingly since it is a non-refundable credit.

 - You can divide the credit between your return and your spouse or common-law partner’s return, but the combined total claimed cannot be greater than $5,000.

-- If you are claiming the HBTC for a home purchased for a disabled relative, enter the amount on the same line on your tax return.
+- If you are claiming the HBA for a home purchased for a disabled relative, enter the amount on the same line on your tax return.
 You may be asked by the CRA to explain how you are related to the disabled person.

 If you feel a bit overwhelmed understand special credits like this, consider TurboTax Live Assist & Review and get unlimited help and advice as you do your taxes, plus a final review before you file.
 Or, choose TurboTax Live Full Service and have one of our tax experts do you return from start to finish.